CZ-NIC/yangson/docs/context.rst

 .. class:: Context

-   This class serves as a global repository of the data model schema and several other important data structures that are stored as class attributes.
+   This class serves as a global repository for the data model schema and several other important data structures that are stored as class attributes.
 This means that

    * it is possible to work with only one data model at a time,